 Olivewood Garden’s Staff

-Claire Groebner is the Director of Development at Olivewood Gardens and Learning Center.
+Claire Groebner is the Associate Director at Olivewood Gardens and Learning Center.
 She has a B.A. in Sociology – Social Inequalities and Spanish Literature from UC San Diego.
 Prior to Olivewood, Claire worked in a number of different departments at UC San Diego.
 Claire’s love for people, nature, and food inspired her to get involved in the food justice and farm-to-table movements, and eventually, with Olivewood Gardens.
 In her free time, Claire likes to travel (preferably on foot and with a backpack on), dance, garden, and cook homegrown meals.

 Leonard is the Gardens and Facilities Manager at Olivewood Gardens and Learning Center.
 He brings more than two decades of professional growing experience in San Diego County, and has been gardening since he was about 2.
 He most recently managed operations for Waterwise Botanicals in Bonsall and has overseen growing at Miramar Wholesale Nurseries, HerbThyme Farms, and other local nurseries.
 For many years, he managed the urban farm onsite at San Pasqual Academy in Escondido for their resident students.
 Leonard is excited to work with students and families here at Olivewood.
 He is happiest when his hands are in the soil and looks forward to inspiring and empowering our community to grow both food and flowers.

 Ellyse has worked within the greater San Diego food community since she moved here in 2015.
 Originally from Massachusetts, Ellyse has always loved food and large gatherings surrounded by the promise of good food.
 She holds a B.A. from the University of Massachusetts at Lowell in Psychology but found her real passion was growing food and sharing it with the community.
 The relationship Olivewood has to the land, the kitchen and the larger community was something she hadn’t seen in San Diego since arriving.
 Volunteering to teach a fermentation class with the Olivewood Kitchenistas®, she realized that all of her passions were coming together beautifully at Olivewood.
-Now the Nutrition Educator for the Adult Programs she can share her knowledge of healthy eating and living while continuing to have a positive impact through food.
+Now the Teen & Adult Programs Specialist she can share her knowledge of healthy eating and living while continuing to have a positive impact through food.

-Angelica Gastelum is the Schools Coordinator at Olivewood Gardens and Learning Center.
+Angelica Gastelum is the Marketing Manager at Olivewood Gardens and Learning Center.
 A San Diego-Tijuana native, Angelica has over 10 years of experience in Marketing.
 She has most recently volunteered her time in her children’s school and local church.
 She loves cooking, reading and traveling.
 Angelica is a Kitchenista® graduated from the 7th Generation, and is honored and thankful for the opportunity to call Olivewood Gardens, ‘work’ and to be part of such a dedicated staff that share a passion for healthy and sustainable programs.
 In her spare time she loves hospitality and connecting with friends and family.

 Youth Nutrition Education Specialist